Counterfactual Editing for Search Result Explanation

 \section{Related Work}

-Our related work flows from four sub-areas: (a) explainable AI and search, (b) factual and counterfactual explanations, (c) contrastive editing and (d) connection to query suggestion/reformulation.
-We show a comparison of $\text{CFE}^2$ with other SeRE methods in Table~\ref{tab:comparison}.
+We mainly introduce two lines of related works and leave a longer discussion to the final version.

-\textbf{\textit{Explainable AI and Search:}} \space By whether the explanations are generated by the decision model itself, the existing explanation paradigms can be broadly classified into two categories: model-intrinsic (or pre-hoc) explanations and model-agnostic (or post-hoc) explanations \cite{madsen2021post,anand2022explainable}.
-Rudin \cite{rudin2018please} argues in favor of model-intrinsic explanations (e.g. saliency attribution methods \cite{sundararajan2017axiomatic}) for better faithfulness and fidelity.
-However, intrinsically explainable systems often introduce extra model complexity and challenge the search/retrieval systems' low latency design principle.
-In this work, we opt to study post-hoc explanation for search/retrieval, where we treat the underlying retrieval model as a blackbox and no knowledge w.r.t. the model architecture or parameters is known.
-But as we discussed in \S\ref{sec:discussion}, the proposed method can also be adapted to whitebox setting with minimum effort.
+\textbf{Explainable AI and search.}\, Existing explainable AI methods can be broadly divided into two categories: model-intrinsic methods, where the decision model is interpretable by design; and model-agnostic methods where explanations are generated from a specific explanation model that is different from the decision model \cite{madsen2021post,anand2022explainable,xu2023reusable}.
+Model-intrinsic explainable systems often introduce extra model complexity and challenge the search/retrieval systems' low latency design principle ~\cite{mackenzie2020efficiency,tonellotto2018efficient,madsen2021post}.
+In this work, we opt to study model-agnostic explanation for search/retrieval, where we assume no knowledge w.r.t. architecture and/or parameters of the underlying blackbox retrieval model.
+In this work, the proposed explanation method \method~does not utilize the knowledge from the underlying retrieval model, i.e. architecture and/or parameters, therefore falls into the category of model-agnostic explanations; and the explanation methods that utilize the decision model’s knowledge, e.g. gradient attribution methods, are not directly comparable.

-Existing works on explainable search are mainly centered on answering the questions such as (i) why is this document relevant to the query (pointwise) i.e. to explain document's relevance, (ii) why is this document ranked higher than the other (pairwise)? i.e. to explain the ranking or (iii) why is this set of documents returned (listwise)?
+Existing explainable search works mainly focus on answering questions such as (1) why is this document relevant to the query (pointwise) i.e. to explain document's relevance, (2) why is this document ranked higher than the other (pairwise)? i.e. to explain the ranking. or (3) why is this set of documents returned (listwise)?